opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 ![Hierarchy totals for Work, Remaining work and % Complete](hierarchy-totals-days.png)

+OpenProject offers two modes for calculating *% Complete* in hierarchy totals:

+- **Weighted by work**: The total %&nbsp;Complete value of a hierarchy is a weighted average tied to Work.
+For example, a feature with Work set to 50h that is 30% done will influence the total of %&nbsp;Complete of the parent more than a feature with Work set to 5h that is 70% done.

+  > [!TIP]
+  >
+  > Work packages without *Work* will be ignored.

+- **Simple average**: *Work* is ignored and the *total % Complete* is calculated as a simple average of the *% Complete* values from the work packages in the hierarchy.

 > [!NOTE]
-> The total %&nbsp;Complete value of a hierarchy is a weighted average tied to Work.
-For example, a feature with Work set to 50h that is 30% done will influence the total of %&nbsp;Complete of the parent more than a feature with Work set to 5h that is 70% done.
+> The administrator of your instance will have selected a mode for the entire instance.
+If you are an administrator, you can modify this by following our [admin guide on work package settings](../../../system-admin-guide/manage-work-packages/work-package-progress-tracking).

 ### Excluding certain work packages from totals